Alert icon

 Each step is accompanied by rigorous quality control methods and criteria to ensure that the data proceeding to the next step are the highest quality possible.
 Only the data that pass all quality control criteria are published to the ATCC Genome Portal.
 While ATCC materials undergo extensive quality control while being grown, a description of these processes is outside the scope of this document.
 For more information, see the product sheet for each product.

-In the sections below, the methods and/or bioinformatic tools used to accomplish each step are described alongside relevant scientific citations supporting that approach.
+The following sections describe the processes and bioinformatic tools applied at each step of our methodology, alongside quality control criteria and supporting scientific citations.
 In addition, methods and/or bioinformatic tools used to measure quality control criteria are described alongside relevant scientific citations supporting the use of that measurement.

 Nucleic Acid Extraction